sculptor-devops/docs/source/docs/commands/domains.md

 ```

 > Every specialized domain type such as ***laravel*** have a standard and functional set of configurations
-> if you use ***generic*** keep in mind that before deploy you need to setup at least the deployer.php file accordingly with your needs.
+> if you use ***generic*** keep in mind that before deploy you need to setup at least the deployer.php file accordingly to your needs.

 #### Directory structure {#structure}
-Create command will create this directory structure; cert and logs are folders used by the webserver.
+Create command will create the following directory structure; cert and logs are folders used by the webserver.
 Config is a template directory,
 it contains templates of all your domain configuration; if you need to customize something you should do it here.
 In the root of the
-domain you will find the compiled files that all services will use, are created from the configs folder files.
-Shared folder is the path where your application have to write all data, see delply for more informations.
+domain you will find the compiled files that all services will use, created from the configs folder files.
+Shared folder is the path where your application have to write all its data, see deeply for more informations.
-Current and releases are not present at the beginning, those folders are needed by the deploy stage that will pull sources from you repository.
+Current and releases folders are not present from the beginning, those folders are needed by the deploy stage that will pull sources from you repository.
 ```shell
 $ cd /home/www/sites/example.com
 $ ls -l